Texas Archbishop Taken Hostage

 Jun.
 28, 2000

-SAN ANTONIO (AP) _ A man seeking help on a passport problem and claiming to have a hand grenade took Archbishop Patrick Flores hostage Wednesday in his office.
+SAN ANTONIO (AP) _ A man seeking help on a passport problem and claiming to have a hand grenade took Archbishop Patrick Flores hostage Wednesday morning in his office, authorities said.

-The archbishop's secretary, Myrtle Sanchez, was freed unharmed after about three hours.
-The rest of the chancery building, which has up to 100 employees, was evacuated.
+Police said the Roman Catholic archbishop was still being held the third-story office after more than four hours.
+Flores' secretary, Myrtle Sanchez, was also taken hostage but she was then freed unharmed after about 2 1/2 hours.
+The rest of the chancellery building, which has up to 100 employees, was evacuated.

-The secretary who was freed said the man was holding something in his hand that she believed to be a weapon but she could not identify it, said Monsignor Larry Stuebben, who spoke to her shortly after she was released.
-She described the man as upset but not out of control.
+The freed secretary said the man was holding something in his hand that she believed to be a weapon but she could not identify it, said Monsignor Larry Stuebben, who spoke to her shortly after she was released about 12:40 p.m.
+She described him as upset but not out of control.

 ``He's very frustrated by the way he's been treated, and wants the archbishop to help him,'' Stuebben said Sanchez told him.